 Through the carmine door

 Pop center Musicon was founded in the Nineties by Cesar Zuiderwijk, drummer of the former Hague band Golden Earring and Alejandro Milberg, documentary maker and Argentinian dissident.
-It houses a lot: a music cafe, a music school, rehearsal rooms, party rooms, festivals, a t-shirt webshop and in the future maybe even a restaurant.
+It houses a lot: a music cafe, a music school, rehearsal rooms, party rooms, festivals, and a t-shirt webshop.
 Also, its program is diverse: metal, rock, jazz, pop, r&b, folk and to my great delight, flamenco.

 From the outside, Musicon may seem a bit inaccessible due to its massive carmine front door and its location near the intersection of two major roads.
 Once you enter you’ll notice that this pop venue is actually a likable sort of fusion between a community center and a pub.
 The ambiance within Musicon is welcoming and its visitors are laid-back and in general talkative.
 I myself intend to become a Musicon regular.